For IKEv2, this behavior is by design.

-In R80.30, Check Point gateways no longer use the main IP of the gateway as IKE ID.
+Note: Starting from R80.30, Check Point gateways no longer use the main IP address of the gateway as IKE ID.
 This is true when using IKEV2, and when link selection is configured to use another interface than the main IP (which is the default).

-Note: sk173048 describes a hotfix for an issue that was found in the new mechanism (for R80.30 and higher) and is supposed to make the behavior work, as stated here (sk44978).
+sk173048 describes a hotfix for an issue that was found in the new mechanism.